waleed-salama/lifx-streamdeck/README.md

 This plugin allows for an Elgato Stream Deck to control LIFX devices at the click of a button.
 Currently, it is capable of turning devices on or off, as well as setting the color of the light.

 ## Contributions
 All contributions are welcome, whether it's creating/updating docs, creating issues, requesting new features, or opening pull requests.
-Feedback is welcome both via GitLab issues or via discord.
+Feedback is welcome both via GitLab issues or via discord in the lifx-streamdeck-feedback channel.

 ## Installation and Upgrading
 ### Installing